 - Not investing time.
 Making assumptions and ignoring details or circumstances can lead to misconceptions.
 When we fail to look in-depth for causes or circumstances, we miss important details, and do not allow for the complexity of the situation.

-- Having a distorted focus.
+- Negativity bias.
 Focusing on the negative aspects of a conversation or a situation is a habit common to many people.
 Even though we may recognize the positive things, we often give more weight to the negative, allowing one negative comment to overshadow numerous positive ones.

 - Assuming similar interpretations.
 Not everyone will draw the same conclusions from a given situation or set of information.
 Everybody interprets things differently.
 Make sure to check for other people’s interpretations, and be explicit about your own.